tc39/proposal-pattern-matching/README.md

 #### <a name="performance"></a> > Performance considerations

-The general design of this `match` leans heavily towards hopefully allowing compiler-side optimizations.
+The general design of this `case` leans heavily towards hopefully allowing compiler-side optimizations.
 By minimizing runtime generation of matching logic, most match clauses can be filtered according to PIC status (monomorphic/polymorphic/etc), as well as by Map ("hidden classes").
 A smart